Michigan Child Custody Lawyer

 Legal custody of a child in Michigan is defined as a parent having the responsibility over major decisions regarding the child’s upbringing, medical treatment, school enrollment, religious instruction and other similar matters.

-Decisions are to be made with the parent who has physical custody of the child in Michigan at the time that the decision is made.
+Decisions are to be made with the parent who has physical custody of the child at the time that the decision is made.
 This means that the parent without legal custody of a child, may make certain decisions for the child while spending their parenting time.